-I’d taken myself of to an outdoor cafe the other day to indulge in a soy chai latte.
+I’d taken myself off to an outdoor cafe the other day to indulge in a soy chai latte.
 Made with soymilk because I can’t do a lot of dairy, and because this cafe makes the best chai latte EVEAH!
-(Frog Mabel introduced me to this wondrous and emphatic spelling of the word ‘ever’)

 The cafe’s location isn’t exactly salubrious, it overlooks the car-park of a small mall.
 The kind of mall that attaches itself to the vacant lots where two or more major roads intersect, and is in turn surrounded by wall-to-wall suburban homes that all look exactly the same.
 I try to imagine what it would be like moving into one of those houses.
 How would you know which one was yours on a dark and stormy night?